perryrh0dan/taskline/readme.md

 Filesystem path where the storage will be initialized, i.e: `/home/username/the-cloud` or `~/the-cloud`

-If left undefined the home directory `~` will be used and taskbook will be set-up under `~/.taskbook/`.
+If left undefined the home directory `~` will be used and taskline will be set-up under `~/.taskbook/`.

 ##### `displayCompleteTasks`